Which traction should you choose for your cart or gear?

 Fredrik Elner

-When it's time to choose a hitch for your cart or implement, it's important to think about the type of work you do and what specific needs you have.
-A suitable move can make a big difference to both workflow and sustainability.
-We offer a wide range of pulls that suit most types of aftermarket vehicles in construction and agriculture.
-From classic bolts and pins to modern and efficient solutions like the K80 hitch - here we go through what sets them apart and help you find the hitch that suits your needs.
+When it’s time to choose a hitch for your trailer or implement, it’s important to consider the type of work you do and your specific needs.
+The right hitch can make a big difference to both workflow and durability.
+We offer a wide range of hitches to suit most types of trailers in construction and agriculture.
+From classic hitches with a bolt and pin to modern and efficient solutions like the K80 hitch – here we’ll go over what sets them apart and help you find the hitch that suits your needs.

-The pull loop is one of the most used and reliable variants.
-It is versatile and comes in different sizes, from 40mm upwards, making it suitable for a range of implements and carts.
-For those who work in tougher environments, such as in the forest or on hilly fields, there are also rotating towing eyes that allow greater freedom of movement and reduce the risk of damage to the tool.
-A rotating draw eye can be particularly useful in forestry, where uneven ground and rough conditions require extra flexibility.
+The drawbar eye is one of the most widely used and reliable types.
+It is versatile and comes in a variety of sizes, from 40 mm upwards, making it suitable for a range of implements and trailers.
+For those working in tougher environments, such as in the forest or on hilly fields, there are also rotating drawbar eyes that allow greater freedom of movement and reduce the risk of damage to the implement.
+A rotating drawbar eye can be particularly useful in forestry, where uneven ground and tough conditions require extra flexibility.

-Drawstrings are known for their robustness and simplicity, making them a popular choice when you need a simple but durable solution.
-The low complexity also makes them easy to maintain and replace when necessary.
+Drawbar eyes are known for their robustness and simplicity, making them a popular choice when you need a simple yet durable solution.
+Their low complexity also makes them easy to maintain and replace when necessary.

-Towing eyes from VBG are an obvious choice for those who also tow truck trailers.
-This variant is known from the trucking industry and is built to handle high towing weights, making it ideal for heavy haulage.
-If you often switch between pulling farm implements and truck trailers, this can be a good option, as you get a unified solution that works in both contexts.
+Towing eyes from VBG are an obvious choice for those who also pull truck trailers.
+This variant is known from the truck industry and is built to handle high towing weights, making it ideal for heavy transport.
+If you often switch between pulling agricultural equipment and truck trailers, this can be a good option, as you get a uniform solution that works in both contexts.

-But it is important to remember that VBG towbars are primarily designed for use on roads.
-They can handle heavy loads, but if you do a lot of work on rough terrain, such as in fields or in the woods, there are other traction types that may be better suited.
+However, it is important to keep in mind that VBG towbars are primarily designed for use on roads.
+They can handle heavy loads, but if you work a lot on uneven terrain, such as in fields or forests, there are other towbar types that may be more suitable.

-Ball eye - For those who want to reduce wear
+Ball eyelet - For those who want to reduce wear and tear

-A ball loop is a variant of the classic pull loop, but with an extra function that makes it more precise and durable.
-Instead of having a fixed hole as in traditional pull loops, the hole here is in a ball that allows greater movement.
-This design reduces wear and tear on both the hitch and the vehicle, as the ball can move and thus equalize the stresses when pulling.
+A ball eye is a variation of the classic tow eye, but with an additional feature that makes it more precise and durable.
+Instead of having a fixed hole like in traditional tow eyes, the hole here is in a ball that allows greater movement.
+This design reduces wear on both the towbar and the vehicle, as the ball can move and thus even out the stresses during towing.

-This is a great option for those who want longer durability on their haul, especially if you frequently haul heavy loads or work in environments where wear and tear can be a problem.
-Ball eyelets are also a popular choice for those who want a stable yet flexible solution that can handle movement without wearing out quickly.
+This is a good option for those who want longer durability on their sling, especially if you often pull heavy loads or work in environments where wear and tear can be a problem.
+The ball eye is also a popular choice for those who want a stable yet flexible solution that can handle movement without wearing out quickly.

 K80 - the modern solution for backlash-free coupling

-The K80 draw is an increasingly popular alternative and on the rise in both contracting and agriculture.
-This pull is based on the same principle as the pulls we see on passenger cars, but with a significantly larger ball – 80 mm in diameter compared to the 50 mm that is standard for cars.
-The big advantage of the K80 is that it provides a completely backlash-free clutch, which reduces wear and provides a smoother ride even with heavy loads.
+The K80 hitch is an increasingly popular alternative and is growing strongly in both construction and agriculture.
+This hitch is based on the same principle as the hitches we see on passenger cars, but with a significantly larger ball – 80 mm in diameter compared to the 50 mm that is standard for cars.
+The big advantage of the K80 is that it provides a completely backlash-free coupling, which reduces wear and provides smoother driving even with heavy loads.

-Unlike conventional ball hitches, where the locking mechanism is on the trailer, the K80 hitch has its lock on the towing vehicle, which further contributes to reducing backlash and increasing the precision of the coupling.
-This is a perfect choice for those who want a more durable and precise solution that can handle large loads without compromising on stability.
+Unlike standard ball hitches, where the locking mechanism is located on the trailer, the K80 hitch has its lock on the towing vehicle, which further helps to reduce play and increase the precision of the coupling.
+This is a perfect choice for those who want a more durable and precise solution that can handle heavy loads without compromising stability.

-The K80 is particularly well suited for frequent and heavy hauling where traditional lug and pin hauls can begin to wear out quickly.
-By choosing the K80, you get a product that saves both time and money in the long term by reducing maintenance and replacements.
+The K80 is particularly suitable for frequent and heavy pulls where traditional loop and pin pulls can wear out quickly.
+By choosing the K80, you get a product that saves both time and money in the long run by reducing maintenance and replacements.

 Which move suits you?

-When choosing the right move, it is important to consider the type of work you do, as well as the terrain and load you usually work with.
-Drawbar eyelets are robust and reliable, while ball eyelets and K80 offer more precise and durable solutions.
-If you often work in rough terrain, or if you tow truck trailers, there are specialized pulls that may be better suited to your particular needs.
+When choosing the right hitch, it is important to consider the type of work you do, as well as the terrain and load you usually work with.
+Drawbar eyes are robust and reliable, while ball eyes and K80 offer more precise and durable solutions.
+If you often work in rough terrain, or if you tow a truck trailer, there are specialized hitches that may be better suited to your needs.

 Do you need help finding the perfect hitch for your vehicle or implement?
-Do not hesitate to contact us - we will be happy to help you choose the right product to suit your specific requirements.
+Don't hesitate to contact us – we'll be happy to help you choose the right product to suit your specific requirements.